atlassian-archive/dataschool/dataschool/_chapters/data-modeling-101/start-modeling-data.md

 ```code
 dbt run
 ```
-Boom, refresh Big Query and see the new table.
+Boom, refresh BigQuery and see the new table.
 You can query it with a simple.

 ```sql
 SELECT *